Musophobia (How to Overcome Your Fear of Mice and Rats)

 • Actively avoiding places where a mouse might appear (such as pet stores or Disney+)

-• Extreme anxiety or a fight-or-flight reaction (such as jumping onto a chair or table)
+• Extreme anxiety or a fight-or-flight reaction (such as jumping onto a chair or table) at the sight of mice

 • Fainting, dizziness, or nausea